ProgresWebetuFan/progreswebetufan.github.io/README.md

 ## 🌐 Deployment

-This landing page is deployed on GitHub Pages and can be accessed at: [https://progreswebetufan.github.io/](https://progreswebetufan.github.io/)

-It can also be deployed to other static hosting services like Vercel or Netlify.
+This landing page  can  be deployed to any static hosting services like Vercel or Netlify.

 ## 👥 Contributing